kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

 - https://docs.google.com/document/d/16zexVooHKPc80F4dVtUjDYK9DOpkVPRNfSv0zRtfFpk/edit?tab=t.0#heading=h.y6xl7juq7465

-**Simplified Application and Sidecar Logic**
+**Separates Watcher-sidecars from worker containers**

-In complex pods, restarts should be coordinated.
-In the proposed setup for efficient ML training jobs, sidecar containers are monitoring for failures, and should notify the main container to exit or restart.
-A `RestartPod` action simplifies lifecycle management.
-Instead of implementing complex inter-container communication to signal a pod-level failure, a sidecar can simply exit with a specific code to trigger a full pod restart, resetting the main application from its last checkpoint.
+In ML training workloads we have setups with a watcher process that listens for failures, and restarts the worker from the previous checkpoint if needed.
+Without a RestartPod action, the watcher process and worker process have to be coupled in a single container, increasing complexity and decreasing cohesion.
+The RestartPod action eliminates this coupling.
 See also

 - https://docs.google.com/document/d/16zexVooHKPc80F4dVtUjDYK9DOpkVPRNfSv0zRtfFpk/edit?tab=t.0#heading=h.y6xl7juq7465
 - https://github.com/kubernetes/enhancements/issues/4438